 There's 14+ pet insurance companies out there, and that number is growing every year.
 In general, it's a safer bet to go with a company that's been around for a few years.
 This is because newer providers may change their premiums more drasticaly (and more frequently) as they figure out their own business metrics.

 Established companies have a repuatble and trustworthy customer experience (and they're a lot less like to just close up shop and disappear).

-Here’s some established companies you can trust, hands down:
+Here's some __established pet insurance companies you can trust__, hands down:

 A Note On Pet Insurance Reviews